Is the Holy Spirit Feminine?

 The nature of language means that a word can be masculine or feminine without any particular meaning attached to that fact.
 Still, cultures with a feminine word for the Holy Spirit are more open to feminine word pictures for Her.
 Language changes culture, as culture changes language.

 Though my friend is right in what he said about the Greek word for the Holy Spirit being masculine, Semitic (Middle Eastern) languages do have feminine names for the Holy Spirit.
-Ruach and shekinah feature in the Old Testament.
-So it likely made good sense when Jesus said a person must be “born again” of the Spirit to enter the kingdom of God (John 3:5,6).
+The Hebrew Ruach features in the Old Testament and Shekinah shows up in the Targums (Aramaic commentaries on the Torah).
+So it likely fit Jewish preconceptions of the Spirit when Jesus said a person must be “born again” of the Spirit to enter the kingdom of God (John 3:5,6).

-The early church mostly spoke Greek or Latin, but Old Testament scholar Tim Bulkeley notes that the church in Syria spoke Syriac, a Semitic language derived from Aramaic, which Jesus spoke also.
+The early church mostly spoke Greek or Latin, but the church in Syria spoke Syriac, a Semitic language derived from Aramaic (Jesus spoke Aramaic).
 The word for Spirit is feminine in Aramaic (also ruach or ruah, as in Hebrew).
 The fathers of the Syriac church at least sometimes spoke of the Spirit as Mother.
-They referred to the “womb of the Spirit” in their baptismal liturgy, as well as made other feminine references to the Spirit.
+They referred to the “womb of the Spirit” in their baptismal liturgy, for example.

 The Spirit in the NT